Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Initially, the stage was resizable, leading to an unsightly display of the game when resized.

 Maintained a default setting throughout all scene to prevent resizing of the game stage.
+(Set the stage non-resizable.)

 Reason: Ensures that the game stage remains fixed in size to prevent incomplete game visuals.

+---
+### Set Ball on Break

+The initial behavior is that the ball will start moving as soon as the level begins.

+Change the behaviour to, the ball will be positioned on the paddle, and the game will commence only after the player presses the space key.

+During this waiting period, a message will be displayed at the top of the blocks, prompting the player to press space.

+Once the game starts, this message will disappear.

+Reason: This adjustment is made to allow users the flexibility to initiate the game when they are ready.

 ---
 ### Section 2: Refactor In General